joelhi/mesh-quadrangulation-gh/README.md

 ![Example_planar](img/planar_mesh.png)

+Left is the triangular mesh, middle the quadrangulated and right the smooth quad-mesh.
+The red points are pinned during the process.

 This is quite work in progress still, and may be extended to feature more graph based mesh processing algorithms in the future; beyond what's needed for quadrangulation.

 ### Contents